Josef-Hlink/BasedRL/README.md

 ## Usage

-After building the project, the `pbrl` command should be available.
+After building the project, the following commands are available:

-Run `pbrl --help` to see the available commands.
+- `pbrl-run` to run a single experiment
+- `pbrl-render` to render the results of a single experiment (if it was saved)
+- `pbrl-sweep` to run a sweep of experiments using [wandb](https://wandb.ai/)

+To see what arguments each command takes, run the command with either the `-h` or `--help` flag.